abissens/abissens-site/src/posts/articles/disable_osiv.md

 During the mapping from JPA entities to domain objects, lazy associations may be accessed.
 Because the session is always open, these queries succeed silently rather than failing with a `LazyInitializationException`.

-N+1 issues silently rise and multiply.
+As a result, N+1 issues silently accumulate and proliferate throughout the codebase.

 As explained below, trying to disable OSIV and defining transaction boundaries at the service layer will address lazy initialization issues but still hide N+1 ones, and introducing more fixes can reveal previously hidden MultiBag errors.